-Important considerations conceptually fall into several broad categories, as discussed in the following.
-As will become clear to the reader, there is considerable overlap between these categories.
+Phase III has been directed toward defining means to perform basic DFA functions, in ways that are practical for widespread implementation, deployment, and practice by utility companies.
+Important considerations conceptually fall into several broad categories, which are discussed in the sections below.
+It will become clear that there is considerable overlap between categories.